betfair-datascientists/betfair-datascientists.github.io/src/docs/modelling/AusOpenPythonTutorial.md

 The steps we take are:

-- Convert the raw dataframes into long format:
+- Convert the raw data frames into long format:
 - Create some new features
 - Take the rolling average for each player and each match Since we will be only training our models on US Open and Australian Open, we will only be creating features for those matches.
 However, the rolling average will take into account any hard surface matches before those tournaments